Lorenayannnnn/csci467_music_genre_classification/README.md

 ```

 ## Baseline
-To reproduce the results, run the following under the "Baseline_Logistics_Regression" directory (assuming lr = 0.001, 500 epochs, and batch size of 32).
+To reproduce the results, run the following under the go to [Baseline_Logistics_Regression](Baseline_Logistic_Regression) directory (assuming lr = 0.001, 500 epochs, and batch size of 32).
 Add the --test flag to evaluate trained model on test set
 ```
+cd Baseline_Logistics_Regression
 python ImageSoftmax.py  -r 0.001 -b 32 -T 500 --test
 ```